Why is this work being carried out?

 How will local residents be affected?

 Residents and businesses in the area affected will receive a letter before the work is due to start detailing where the closure is, when the closure will happen and the duration of the works.
-As a full 24 hour road closure is needed, diversions will be put in place during the works but access to premises and farms within the closure will be maintained throughout whenever possible to minimise disruption.
+Working hours for all the works will be Monday to Saturday from 7:30am to 5:30pm, however a full 24 hour road closure will be in place.
+Diversions will be signposted locally during the works and access to premises and farms within the closure will be maintained throughout whenever possible to minimise disruption.